 Many new cruisers ask me, ‘should I get a sewing machine, and if so what one?’.
 Yes, I think it’s worth having a sewing machine.
 The thread in your flags, webbing, cushions, winch and grill covers, sail bags, and even your sails will disintegrate way before the fabric does.

 I’ve been using this rather inexpensive Industrial Strength Singer, for years.
 It’s been fantastic.
 It’s important, however, to stock outdoor UV resistant thread on board to use for repairs.

 While Simon and I were replacing webbing, Douwe was replacing the fan that sits above my bed.

 What’s Sienna doing while we’re all working.
 Well after she completes her homeschooling and before the other boat kids are ready to play she amuses herself in a variety of ways…

 That evening, our buddy boat Pura Vida came over for dinner.

-Simon made a curry for us all to enjoy, but before we watched the sun set and some of us thought we saw the green flash.
-As we pondered wether or not we really did see the green flash, the kids enjoyed dinner and made up a song for us.
+Simon made a curry for us all to enjoy, but before we watched the sunset and some of us thought we saw the green flash.
+As we pondered whether or not we really did see the green flash, the kids enjoyed dinner and made up a song for us.

 Cruisers are travelers and they like to see the world.
 Where ever they go, they anchor and get off the boat to explore the sights.

-We found a trail that supposedly leaded to a waterfall.
+We found a trail that supposedly led to a waterfall.
 The signs said the trail was closed but we decided to go anyway.

 Not wanting to get my sneakers dirty I made a big mistake and wore flip flops.